bawejahritik/AutoServ/README.md

-# GatorAutoServ
+# AutoServ

 About the Project:

-GatorAutoServ is a Automobile Service Management system which can be used to schedule a service, track the service and pay for the service.
+AutoServ is a Automobile Service Management system which can be used to schedule a service, track the service and pay for the service.

 Group Members: